thddbptnsndshs/idioms/tmp-2022-idioms-draft.md

 ()

-The reviewer suggests that the limits to which the standards of acceptability can be stretched to include such interpretations as metaphors and irony are hard to define.
+An anonymous reviewer suggests that the limits to which the standards of acceptability can be stretched to include such interpretations as metaphors and irony are hard to define.
 This only goes to show that control predicates are not to be probed by tests that rely on interpretations, since it is possible to imbue a sentence with a non-standard interpretation if necessary, and this is indeed possible with idiomatic readings.

 ## Idioms in control environments ##